Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into the file and the result of the command ls la
+script that displays the 10 newest files in the current directory